 College of Kinesiology

 The overall aim of the research conducted in the Laboratory for Imaging Muscle and Bone Structure (LIMBS) is to better understand how bone strength develops and adapts to modifiable lifestyle factors such as physical activity and nutrition.
-Our goal is to characterize bone structure and microarchitecture beyond bone mass by applying cutting-edge clinical research scanners, called peripheral quantitative computed tomography (pQCT), to measure bone and muscle structure in studies across the human lifespan.
+LIMBS offers cutting-edge clinical research tools to characterize and monitor bone structure and microarchitecture beyond bone mass across the human lifespan.

 Canadian Bone Strength Development Study